AlfredBr/mmath/README.md

 ## Custom
 This walks you through a prompt to select multiple operations.
-You can select an operation by giving a maximum number that you want to compute, or not include an operation by pressing Enter.
+You can select an operation by giving a maximum number that you want to compute, or not include an operation by pressing `Enter`.

 ## Default
 This is setup for my default setting: